powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v4.8.06 Updated Playlist Find section in Home Help.

+        Playlist Find is located on the home screen.
+It is a text search of all playlists with duplicates removed.

+        Note: If video libraries are spread out over many drives and/or different directories, build a recursive playlist for each location of videos using -Show All then -Make Playlist.
+Both located on the home screen.
+        This will create a searchable index of videos for that location.
+Then find content without providing a path or changing the directory.

+        Optional: Multiple playlists can be dumped into the play queue with -Add to Queue located in View Playlist >>> Change and Queue.
+Then use -Queue to Playlist in -Play Queue to condense the multiple playlists into a new playlist.
+Combining multiple playlists with the play queue is always optional because Playlist Find searches all of Videinfox's playlists.

+        * The above optional step has been automated for the Default Directories.
+Set default directories first then run -Default Directories to Playlist.
+This will do a recursive search of default directories 1-4 and write the results to a playlist called Default Directories.
+This playlist will be overwritten everytime default directories to playlist is run.
+It should be run after videos are added to any of the deault directories or if any of the default directories have been changed.
+This will updated the list of recently added content.

 ###  v4.8.05 Change: Moved options around in View Playlist, Ytdlp Menu and View Downloads.